-Commercial wrist-worn activity monitors, like those by Fitbit or Garmin, have the potential to accurately assess activity levels and have been gaining popularity in the last few years.
+Commercial wrist-worn activity monitors, like those by Fitbit, the Apple Watch or Garmin, have the potential to accurately assess activity levels and have been gaining popularity in the last few years.
 In a 2018 study published in The Journal of Arthroplasty, researchers set out to determine if feedback from activity monitors can improve activity levels after total hip arthroplasty or total knee arthroplasty.

 To conduct this study, 163 people undergoing primary total knee arthroplasty or total hip arthroplasty were randomized into two groups.
 Subjects in the study received an activity tracker with the step display obscured two weeks before surgery and completed patient-reported outcome measures.
 On the day after surgery, participants were randomized into either the “feedback group” or the “no feedback group”.
 The feedback group was able to view their daily step count and was given a daily step goal.
 Those in the no feedback group wore the device with the display obscured for two weeks after surgery and did not receive a formal step goal, but were also able to see their daily step count after those two weeks were up.